ypriverol/github-paper/document/manuscript.md

 git pull origin master ## pull remote changes into the local repo
 ```

-Following the rule: "commit early,commit often, and commit in a repository from which we
+Following Tony Rossin's advice "commit early, commit often, and commit in
-can easily roll-back your mistakes", one can keep track of the development in small incremental
+a repository from which we can easily roll-back your mistakes", one can keep track of the development in small incremental
 changes.
 At any time it is possible to go back to a previous
 version.
 In larger projects, multiple users contribute to the same
 remote repository and all their contributions are recorded, attributed